Profiler (TV series): Season 4

 It is discovered at the end of season three that Lucas is not the real "Jack"; he was instead framed by violent sociopath Albert Newquay (Dennis Christopher).
 To mislead and tease the viewers, Albert Newquay, the real Jack's true name, was first mentioned in season two when he took refuge at the Maryland home of his wealthy mother Miriam (Louise Fletcher) to recover after being shot by Sam.
 Newquay then appeared on-camera for the first time in season three posing in disguise as Ed Post, the seemingly buffoonish sheriff of a sinister fictional small northern California town.

 At the start of season four, Sam is kidnapped by Newquay.
 Bailey calls in for assistance from profiler Rachel Burke (Jamie Luner), a former FBI instructor at Quantico who also had Waters' skill of profiling.
 After being freed, Sam departs VCTF and Burke joins the team.

 Burke initially alienates the team members due to her brusque take-charge manner that is unlike Sam.
 She and John Grant, who had met her previously, in particular clash due to a disagreement on whether they had actually engaged in intercourse during a liquor-filled nightcap.
 Rachel struggles to help her self-destructive younger brother Danny (Raphael Sbarge); Grace faces dealing with her second pregnancy after her husband leaves her; and George develops an addiction to painkillers after being injured in a minor car accident.

 Rachel soon receives a stalker of her own with the shadowy urban legend named Damian Kennasas.
-Unstable FBI agent Joel Marks (Gregory Itzin) is initially presented as the main suspect.
-However, the season ends with a cliffhanger as Rachel is framed for Joel's murder by the real Damian.
-The VCTF also faces disbandment from U.S. Congress over its high budget.
-The cancellation of the series resulted in these cliffhangers never being answered.
+Unstable FBI agent Joel Marks (Gregory Itzin) is initially presented as the main suspect, but however, the season ends with a cliffhanger as Rachel is framed for Joel's murder by the real Damian.
+The VCTF also faces disbandment from U.S. Congress over its high budget but this resulted in these cliffhangers never being answered after the show was cancelled.